Skip to content

 Source: logicDeleteByIdWithFill

-Function: This method is used for logical deletion of records while populating certain fields in the entity object.
-Logical deletion means the record is not physically removed from the database but is instead marked as deleted by updating a specific field (e.g., a deleted field).
+Function: This method performs logical deletion of records and populates specific fields in the entity object.
+Logical deletion means records aren’t actually removed from the database, but are marked as deleted by updating a specific field (such as a deleted field).

-Use Case: When you need to implement logical deletion functionality and want certain fields (e.g., deletion time, deleter, etc.) in the entity object to be automatically populated during the deletion operation.
+Use Case: Use this when you need to implement logical deletion functionality and want to automatically populate specific fields in the entity object (like deletion time, deleted by user, etc.) during the deletion operation.

 Usage Tips

-• Before using these optional components, ensure that the SQL injector is properly configured in your project.
+• Before using these optional components, ensure that your project has the SQL injector properly configured.

-• These methods typically need to be explicitly declared in the Mapper interface so that MyBatis-Plus can recognize and generate the corresponding SQL statements.
+• These methods typically need to be explicitly declared in your Mapper interface so MyBatis-Plus can recognize them and generate the corresponding SQL statements.

-• Each optional component has its specific use cases; choose the appropriate method based on business requirements.
+• Each optional component has its specific use case; choose the appropriate method based on your business requirements.

-• In practical use, you may need to combine annotations on entity objects (such as @TableField, @TableLogic, etc.) to achieve more complex functionalities.
+• In practice, you may need to combine these with annotations on your entity objects (such as @TableField, @TableLogic, etc.) to implement more complex functionality.

-By utilizing these optional components, you can further extend the capabilities of MyBatis-Plus to meet more diverse business needs.
+By using these optional components, you can further extend MyBatis-Plus’s capabilities to meet more diverse business needs.

 Chain

-Chain is a fluent programming style provided by MyBatis-Plus, allowing developers to write database operation code in a more concise and intuitive way.
+Chain is a chain programming style provided by MyBatis-Plus that allows you to write database operation code in a more concise and intuitive way.
 Chain is divided into two main categories: query and update, used for query and update operations respectively.
-Each category further includes two styles: regular chain and lambda chain.
-The lambda chain provides type-safe query condition construction but does not support Kotlin.
+Each category is further divided into regular chain style and lambda chain style.
+The lambda chain style provides type-safe query condition construction but does not support Kotlin.

 Usage Steps